Haemodialysis fistula

 For regular dialysis sessions, two needles are inserted into the fistula – because it is a larger, strong blood vessel, it is easier to access and remove blood.
 A special gel or cream can be put on your child’s skin to help your child stop feeling any pain when the needles are put in.

-Why is it recommended?
+Why is a fistula recommended?

 • A fistula is much less likely to become infected than a ‘line’.
 This is important because an infection can damage the lining of a blood vessel.